abrie/atl-find-council-member/README.md

 There are three components:

 - [/web](web), javascript web interface.
-- [/backend](backend), wraps the the egis AP and serves scraped council data.
 - [/scraper](scraper), gleans information from the city council web site.
+- [/backend](backend), wraps the the Egis API and serves scraped council data.

 ## For Developers

-### Frontend development:

-The app uses Typescript, Tailwind CSS, JSX, and Snowpack.

 1. Fork this repo: [click here](https://github.com/abrie/atl-find-council-member/fork)
 2. Clone the fork onto your development machine.

+### Frontend development:

+The frontend uses Typescript, Tailwind CSS, JSX, and Snowpack.

-3. Change to front end's folder: `cd web`
+1. Change to front end's folder: `cd web`
-4. Install dependencies: `yarn install`
+2. Install dependencies: `yarn install`
-5. Start the devserver: `yarn start`
+3. Start the devserver: `yarn start`

-To contribute changes:

-1. Add this repo as a remote: `git remote add upstream https://github.com/abrie/atl-find-council-member`
-2. Follow the [Github guide for syncing and merging](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) to make a PR.

 ### Backend development:

-The backend uses Go and the Chi router framework.
+The backend uses Go and the Chi router framework, packaged into a docker container.

-_(todo)_
+1. `cd backend`
+2. `make all`
+3. `./bin/cli` to run queries programatically, or
+4. `./bin/server -d data` to run queries through the api.

 ### Scraper development:

-The scraper uses Python3 with Beautifulsoup.

-_(todo)_
+1. `cd scraper`
+2. `source .bin/activate` to initialize Python3 virtual env.
+3. `pip install -r requirements.txt` to install dependencies.
+4. `python3 main.py` to scrape the city council website.